BNT Celebrates The Tulip

 People have been obsessing over the tulip for centuries.
 Its cup-shaped, star-petaled beauty draws throngs of travelers to tulip festivals in Holland, Michigan, and Pella, Iowa, here in the U.S..
-Annually, flora-lovers fill tours and cruises to Switzerland, France, Germany, and The Netherlands just to gawk and see the tulip in its multitude of varieties.
-In 2020, BNT will offers several tours celebrating the incomparable tulip: Tulip Time in Michigan, Tractors and Tulips, Tulip Time on Jewels of the Rhine, and 1,000 Islands & Ottawa.
+Annually, flora-lovers fill tours and cruises to Switzerland, France, Germany, and The Netherlands just to gawk at the multitude of tulip varieties.
+Throughout 2020, BNT is offering several tours celebrating the incomparable tulip: Tulip Time in Michigan, Tractors and Tulips, Tulip Time on Jewels of the Rhine, and 1,000 Islands & Ottawa.
 On the way to the Tulip Festival in Pella, Iowa, the coach bus will stop in Illinois at the John Deere Pavilion and John Deere Factory.
 BNT travelers will also travel to Holland, Michigan, for the Tulip Time Festival.

 What Tulip Colors Mean

 As with many flower varieties, individual colors carry different meanings.
 In the tulip world yellow stands for cheerfulness, white offers worthiness and forgiveness, purple represents royal, red conveys “perfect love,” and, variegated tulips embody beautiful eyes.

 Tulip Festivals in America